 What this means is that therapists, among other qualified providers, can now begin legally providing psilocybin-assisted therapy to patients who they believe will benefit from such a treatment.
 The providers doing so will be required to deliver and administer psilocybin products from supervised, licensed facilities.

-Studies have shown that psilocybin may be an effective treatment for mental health disorders such as depression, obsessive-compulsive disorder, anxiety, and addiction.
+Psilocybin may be an effective treatment for mental health disorders such as depression, obsessive-compulsive disorder, anxiety, and addiction.
 Supporters of the initiative are hopeful that these treatments will have positive results for mental health patients, as pointed out by the campaign manager for Yes on 109:

 The long and short of it is this: this is a big win for psilocybin advocates and mental health patients alike.
 Considering that psilocybin research was, at one point, nearly completely halted for decades in the United States, the approval of this initiative in Oregon is further proof of a changing societal (and legal) opinion about psilocybin.